Azure/Vision-AI-DevKit-Pages/docs/_docs/lab-ELC.md

 - At this point the camera should be flashing red lights indicating that it is running its own Wi-Fi access point.

 - The label at the bottom of the device will have the default Wi-Fi access point and password.
-If there is no label, see [Troubleshooting Wi-Fi Issues]({{ '/docs/Wi-Fi_issues/' | relative_url }}).

 - From your PC, connect to a Wi-Fi network named MSIOT_xxxxxx (xxxxxx is the last 6 characters of the device's Wi-Fi MAC address, e.g. MSIOT_BD097D).